 -

 a) H.E.
 Karma Gharwang Chochung Tenpa Namgyal Thinley Kunkhyab Pal Zangpo, 12th Zurmang Gharwang Rinpoche. b. at Gangtok, 30th June 1965, as Gharwang Tulku, educ. at Rumtek Monastery and the Nalanda Buddhist Inst.
 Installed on the Lion Throne, at Rumtek Monastery, 1976, as the reincarnated Zurmang Gharwang with the reign name Karma Gharwang Chochung Tenpa Namgyal Thinley Kunkhyab Pal Zangpo (Victorious protector of Buddha Dharma with excellent qualities and all-pervasive, auspicious activities).
-Patron of the Zurmang Kagyud Buddhist Fndn.
-1991.
+Patron of the Zurmang Kagyud Buddhist Fndn since 1991.

 -